The Gordon Sturtridge Football League

 Welcome to GSL

-Since 1956 thousands of players spanning multiple generations have had the opportunity to learn and play football because of the legacy that is the GSL.
+Thousands of players spanning multiple generations have had the opportunity to learn and play football because of the legacy that is the GSL – a legacy that continues all the way to the CFL.

 Our dedicated coaches and volunteers who run the league and association who come back year after year, even after their children have finished playing, are what exemplifies the spirit of the GSL.